Long – Short Hedging Forex Strategy

 We went long on USD/CAD and the price touched the 100 MA

-One of the most outstanding occasions when we shorted a forex pair was when we sold EUR/USD on the Brexit referendum day.
+One of the best examples of this is when we shorted a forex pair was when we sold EUR/USD on the day of the Brexit referendum.
 We didn´t think the Brexit side would win but since this pair was around the 1.14-15 level, which has been a strong resistance level for more than a year, we believed that whatever the outcome of the referendum the price would eventually head back down.
-We know that the Brexit side won and apart from the GBP the Euro suffered as well.
+We know that the Brexit side won and, apart from the GBP, the Euro suffered as well.
 That triggered the take profit in our Euro short forex signal giving us a 280 pip profit.

-Other traders try to find the weak points of financial instruments or figure out the negative scenario where things might go wrong and send one or many currencies and financial instruments down the sink.
-If you have seen the movie “The Big Short” with Christian Bale, Brad Pitt, and Steve Carell - some professional traders saw that a big financial crisis was coming up in 2008 and went short big time, which made them a fortune.
-George Soros was one of these traders; remember when he sold the GBP in 1992, or more recently when he shorted the AUD in 2004 which resulted in more than $1 billion profit?
+Other traders try to find the weak points of financial instruments or figure out the negative scenario where things might go wrong and send one or many currencies and financial instruments down the drain.
+In the movie “The Big Short” with Christian Bale, Brad Pitt, and Steve Carell – some professional traders saw that a big financial crisis was coming up in 2008 and went short big time, which made them a fortune.
+George Soros was one of these traders; he sold the GBP in 1992 and shorted the AUD in 2004 which resulted in a more than $1 billion profit.
 Incredible trading.

-But most of the traders go both ways in different financial instruments, or in our case, in forex pairs, we go both short and long.
-That´s how hedging works.
+But most of the traders go both ways in different financial instruments, or in our case, in forex pairs – we go both short and long.
+That´s how hedging strategies work.
 In fact, most of the financial investing institutions use this strategy, hence the name ‘hedge funds’.
-As we have explained more in depth in the hedging forex strategy here at our site, you find two positively correlated forex pairs (let´s say AUD/USD and NZD/USD) and your forex analysis tells you that the USD will appreciate.
-In order to minimize risk, you buy one pair and sell the other.
+To properly use the heading forex strategy, you find two positively correlated forex pairs (let´s say AUD/USD and NZD/USD).
+If your forex analysis tells you that the USD will appreciate, in order to minimize risk, you buy one pair and sell the other.

-But, which one should you buy and which one should you sell to make a profit whichever way the USD decides to go?
-Looking at both charts, in the last 10-12 weeks, USD/NZD has clearly formed an uptrend with the housing market in New Zealand going up and the Royal Bank of New Zealand (RBNZ) giving up on rate cuts.
+But, which one should you buy and which one should you sell to make a profit no matter what way the USD decides to go?
+Looking at both charts, over the last 10-12 weeks, USD/NZD has clearly formed an uptrend with the housing market in New Zealand going up and the Royal Bank of New Zealand (RBNZ) giving up on rate cuts.